madhavv-xd/code-agent/README.md

 # Code Agent

-A terminal-based AI coding assistant that reads your code and suggests improvements.
-Supports Gemini API and local Ollama models.
+A terminal-based AI coding assistant that reads your code and suggests improvements using Groq's free API.

 ## Requirements

 - Python 3.8+
 - Git
-- Ollama (optional, for local models)
+- Groq API key (free) — get one at https://console.groq.com

 ## Installation